-Many girls notice at an early age how their bodies are different from that of their mothers and other adult women.
-Eventually, girls learn what to expect with puberty, as they transition from a girl to a woman.
-The school curriculum, media influences, and talking with friends teaches girls how their bodies and emotions will change.
-It’s important for your daughter to separate fact from fiction.
+School curriculum, media influences, and talking with friends all impact how girls understand their bodies and changing emotions.
+It’s important to be able to separate fact from fiction.
 Before your daughter reaches the start of puberty, have an honest conversation about the changes she’s about to experience with her body.
 If you’re more comfortable with an expert opinion, make an appointment for the two of you to talk with your family doctor and discuss changes that occur over several years.

 Path to improved well being